The Doctor of Nursing Practice (DNP) is a professional degree program offering several Areas of Specialization in the College of Nursing.

 Tuition and fees vary by degree program and the type of student you are.

 Admission to all DNP programs—except the Nurse Anesthetist DNP program—is offered only for the Fall Semester.
-The Nurse Anesthetist DNP program offers only Summer Session admission.
+The Nurse Anesthetist DNP program offers only Summer Session admission with a deadline of June 6.

 - Fall Semester (all programs except Nurse Anesthesia)